linkerd/linkerd/linkerd/docs/namer.md

 prefix | `io.l5d.rancher` | Resolves names with `/#/<prefix>`.
 experimental | `false` | Since the Rancher namer is still considered experimental, this must be set to `true`. portMappings | `<empty map>` | If specified, you can use the names of these port-mappings for the `<port>` path parameter.
-By default, the namer knows `http` and `https`.
+By default, the namer knows `http` and `https`. maxWait | 30 | The max number of seconds to wait for changes in the Rancher Metadata-API before starting a new request.

 ### Rancher Path Parameters